 LaToya Baldwin Clark is an Assistant Professor of Law at UCLA School of Law.
 Previously, she was an Earl B. Dickerson Fellow and Lecturer in Law at University of Chicago Law School.
-She writes and teaches about education law, family law, and race and discrimination.
+She writes and teaches about education law, family law, property law, and race and discrimination.

 Baldwin Clark received her B.S. in Economics cum laude from the Wharton School of the University of Pennsylvania, and her M.A. from the University of Pennsylvania in Criminology.
 She then earned her Ph.D. from Stanford University in Sociology and her J.D. from Stanford Law School.
 While at Stanford, Baldwin Clark was a Diversifying Academia, Recruiting Excellence Fellow and held a Stanford Graduate Fellowship.
 After law school, Baldwin Clark clerked for the Honorable Claudia Wilken of the Northern District of California as well as to the Honorable Goodwin Liu of the California Supreme Court.